narc0tiq/YARM/README.md

 members of the #factorio IRC on espernet.

+## In-dev versions ##

+In-development versions of YARM can be found at
+<http://dev.narc.ro/factorio/mod-packages/> -- they may contain bugs or
+incomplete functionality, but if you just can't wait, there they are.

+Github issues should only be reported on official releases, not in-dev packages.

 ## License ##

 The source of **YARM** is Copyright 2015 Octav "narc" Sandulescu.
 It